We forget we’re all the same

 Posted by:

 bolognaI couldn’t get away from it.
 The same message came to me three times last weekend.
 Each message was simple—the importance and value of every human life.
 But strange, how difficult it is to recognize the value of each human life when we have to deal with people who differ from what we believe the norm should be.
-I’ll explain more in a minute, but first let’s look at the ...
+I’ll explain more in a minute, but first let’s look at ...

 Continue Reading →